Alwin-Lin/gcpSetup/README.md

 - At Firewall, check both boxes then hit Create.
 - To launch VM, click on SSH and it would pop up
 ### With script
-Run createVMwithImg
+Run createVMwithImg, or:
-Note:
-- If you chose to create one from image, skip the next section and go directly to [Running the build](https://github.com/Alwin-Lin/gcpSetup/blob/master/README.md#running-the-build-with-emulator
-), everything will be set up
-- Before running the createVMwithImg file, remember to change the <VM_NAME>
 ```
 gcloud compute instances create <VM_NAME> \
     --image-project gcpsample-311822 \
     --image aosp-env
 ```

+Note:
+- If you chose to create one from image, skip the next section and go directly to [Running the build](https://github.com/Alwin-Lin/gcpSetup/blob/master/README.md#running-the-build-with-emulator
+), everything will be set up
+- Before running the createVMwithImg file, remember to change the <VM_NAME>

 ## Setting up build enviroment and downloading source

 1. [Setup environment](https://source.android.com/setup/build/initializing)
    - For Ubuntu 18.04
    ```